jundalisay/sp/content/en/material/principles/intro/chapter-07.md

 ## Works on BAOs too

 The spherical shape matches that of the baryonic acoustic oscilations (BAOs) which are seen from the cosmic microwave background (CMB).
+These act like bubbles or ripples, consistent with the liquid nature of vortices and is why the Chinese called the aether as water.

 {{< img src="/graphics/physics/bao.jpg" alt="baryonic acoustic oscilation" >}}

-Physics explains that after the Big Bang, the formation of protons and neutrons created sound waves that rippled through the radiation-soup that is later seen as the CMB.
-Galaxies then formed along those ripples, forming the observed clusters.

-We explain that those ripples represent the aether deploying itself in spacetime as to create a ripple shape that has no visible vortex or center.
-This is because vortices imply an identity.

-The galaxies that are along the ripples are then the identities deployed by the aether oscillations.
-This is why the BAOs do not have a vortex.
-Instead they have a ripple.

-Likewise, a galaxy or star does not have a ripple, but instead has arms and orbits that go around its vortex.
+- The ripples are spacetime while the gaps between themm are the aetherspace.
+- The origin of the ripple is the main idea while the resulting galaxy clusters in the ripple are the ideas arising from it.

 This rippling of gravitational territories then leads to our Multiverse Theory that is based on Cartesian Physics which views the aether as an invisible liquid substance that fills everything.